-A tasty ten dollar find from Costco, the Ego Bodegas Goru Gold Red Blend.
+A serious wine for just $9.99 (at Costco), we review the Ego Bodegas Goru Gold Red Blend.

 80% Monastrell, 15% Syrah and 5% Cabernet Sauvignon from Jumilla, Spain.
-The wine spends 12 months in new and second use French, American and Romanian oak barrels.
+The wine spends 12 months in first year French and American oak barrels.
 It has less than 5 g/L of residual sugar and is vegan friendly.

 The Ego Bodegas Goru Gold has a SRP of $20 and an average wine-searcher price of $14 but we grabbed it at Costco for just $9.99.
 It is imported by Tri-Vin Imports Inc.